ignite/cli/docs/guide/loan.md

 `Cancel-loan` is a message used by borrower to cancel loan request after making request and submitting collateral

-## Now start adding the following code to `keeper` to handle each function.
+## Start adding the following code to `keeper` to handle each function.

 ### Add following code to `keeper/msg_server_request_loan.go`